sisay2405/Phiscal-fitness-app/README.md

 ## Usage

-Can be used to workout the Exercises your can create your own phisical finteness web app and share it with your community.
+Can be used to workout the Exercises your can create your own physical fiteness web app and share it with your community.
 You can:

 - [x] creat, customezie Exercises
 - [x] Add Exercises